 - It only occurs in unstressed syllables.

 - It can be spelled as almost any vowel letter or combination of vowel letters.

 Listen to how the first a in the word accession sounds and notice how different it is from the a in abbey, which is stressed and carries a strong vowel:

 Listen to the word gorgeous in this presentation from The National Gallery:

 As you can observe, the vowel sounds in these unstressed syllables are exactly the same, in spite of the fact that you have just one letter (a) in about and accession and three letters (eou) in gorgeous.

 How can just a single vowel letter sound the same as a group of three vowel letters?
 This is a really surprising fact for a non-native speaker, but the sooner you get used to it, the better.
 The reason is that vowels in unstressed syllables tend to be weakened or, using another term, reduced.
 This means several things.
 First, they are produced with less movement of the articulators.
 The schwa, for example, is produced at the very centre of the mouth, with the tongue completely relaxed, and is neither rounded nor spread.
 Weak vowels are also shorter and softer.
 The sound is less distinct.
-Phoneticians talk about obscuration of the vowel, a word which conveys a good image of how its quality.
+Phoneticians talk about obscuration of the vowel, a word which conveys a good image of its quality.
 This is extraordinarily important for Spanish speakers, because our tendency is to produce the sound we identify with the letter (the a as /a/, the i as /i/, etc.).

-From this we can draw a first conclusion: whenever a syllable is not stressed, there is a big chance that the vowel or vowels it contains will be pronounced as a schwa, as is the case in a great majority of cases, or as another weak vowel.
+From this we can draw a first conclusion: whenever a syllable is not stressed, there is a big chance that the vowel or vowels it contains will be pronounced as a schwa, as happens in a great majority of cases, or as another weak vowel.
 This is what we’ll see now.

 Which phonemes can be weak?
 We’ve already said that the quintessential weak vowel is the schwa, but it’s not the only one.